-Ultraviolet rays or UV rays are the electromagnetic radiations that lie within the frequency range of 800 terahertz to 30,000 terahertz.
+Ultraviolet rays or UV rays are electromagnetic radiations that lie within the frequency range of 800 terahertz and 30,000 terahertz.
 The wavelength range of ultraviolet waves is from 10 nm to 400 nm.
 In the electromagnetic spectrum, ultraviolet rays are present in between visible light and x-rays.
 Ultraviolet rays are invisible to the human eye; however, there are certain insects in nature who can see these radiations.
-UV rays were discovered by Johann Ritter, a German chemist, physicist, and philosopher in 1801.
+UV rays were discovered by Johann Ritter, a German chemist, physicist, and philosopher, in 1801.

 Examples of Ultraviolet Waves

-Ultraviolet radiations are capable of killing bacterias and viruses.
-It has been experimentally verified that the bacterias and viruses become inactive after being exposed to ultraviolet radiations.
+Ultraviolet radiations are capable of killing bacteria and viruses.
+It has been experimentally verified that bacteria and viruses become inactive after being exposed to ultraviolet radiations.
 This property of the UV radiations is utilized in disinfecting the air, water, surfaces, and objects.

 2. Water Purification

-Water purifiers make use of ultraviolet radiations to refrain the bacterias, viruses, and other unwanted microorganisms present in the water to grow and multiply.
-Thereby, killing the germs and making the contaminated water fit for consumption.
-Purification of water with the help of ultraviolet radiations is one of the most reliable methods used in cleansing water.
+Water purifiers make use of ultraviolet radiations to refrain the bacteria, viruses, and other unwanted microorganisms present in the water to grow and multiply, thereby killing the germs and making the contaminated water fit for consumption.
+Purification of water with the help of ultraviolet radiation is one of the most reliable methods used in cleansing water.

 3. UV Lamps

-UV lamps are commonly used appliances in homes, hospitals, and offices.
-The lamp tube of a UV lamp consists of a small amount of mercury in it.
-When the electric current runs through the internal circuitry of the lamp, mercury gets excited and emits ultraviolet radiations.
+UV lamps are one of the most commonly used appliances in homes, hospitals, and offices.
+The lamp tube of a UV lamp consists of a small amount of mercury.
+When the electric current runs through the internal circuitry of the lamp, mercury gets excited and emits ultraviolet radiation.
 These ultraviolet radiations can be further used to perform multiple tasks such as disinfection, sterilization, illumination, etc.

-One of the prime application of ultraviolet radiations lies in the medicine industry.
+One of the prime applications of ultraviolet radiation lies in the medicine industry.
 Hospitals make use of UV light for proper sterilization of the surgical instruments before the surgery.
 It is also used to sanitize or purify the air in the operation theatre or in other critical medical places where proper sterilization is a major concern.

 6. Cure Skin Disorders

 Ultraviolet radiations are used in the treatment of several skin disorders.
-These radiations are very helpful in reducing inflammation of swollen muscles.
-UV rays also reduce the rate at which the skin cells get produced thereby, delaying the ageing process; however, prolonged exposure to the UV rays may lead to adverse side effects such as wrinkles, sunburns, skin cancer, etc.
+These radiations are very helpful in reducing the inflammation of swollen muscles.
+UV rays also reduce the rate at which the skin cells get produced, thereby delaying the ageing process; however, prolonged exposure to the UV rays may lead to adverse side effects such as wrinkles, sunburns, skin cancer, etc.

 Artificial tanning is very popular amongst the population with light-toned skin.
 The ultraviolet radiation present in the sunlight causes the skin cells to produce melanin.
 Melanin is the pigment responsible for tanning.
 To simplify and fasten the process of tanning, artificial UV tanning beds are used.